nycdavid/boba-party-kit/README.md

 - `datadriver.HTTP`: makes an HTTP request and returns its response body as `[]byte`
 - `datadriver.File`: reads a file on disk and returns its contents as `[]byte`

+## `package dbdriver`

+Drivers for fetching data from databases:

+- `dbdriver.SQLite`: provides the ability to read/write data in an SQLite database.

 ## `package formatdriver`

 Various drivers for parsing and formatting structured data.